mstksg/inCode/copy/entries/dependent-haskell-2.md

 using GHC 8's fancy *TypeApplications* syntax, and `Proxy @h` is the same as `Proxy :: Proxy h`).

-Note that `natVal` and `hiddenStruct` take type-level information (`n`, `hs`) and turns them into term-level values (`Integer`s, `[Integer]`s).
-They are kind of the opposites of our reification functions like `toSing`.
+`natVal` and `hiddenStruct` are kind of interesting --- they take type-level information (`n`, `hs`) and turns them into term-level values (`Integer`s, `[Integer]`s).
+They are the opposites of our reification functions (like `toSing`).
 Going from the "type level" to the "value level" is known in Haskell as **reflection**, and is the dual concept of reification.
 (The *singletons* library offers reflectors for all of its singletons, as `fromSing`.)

-And that's all we need!
+That's all we need!

 ~~~haskell
 !!!dependent-haskell/NetworkTyped2.hs "putONet ::"
 ~~~

-"Put the structure (as a flag), and then put the network itself."
+"Put the structure (as a binary flag), and then put the network itself."

 Now, to deserialize, we want to *load* the list of `Integer`s and reify it back to the type level to know what type of network we're expecting to load: